-Individuals who want to engage in business activities do so under using the corporate form of a sole proprietorship (one single natural person operates the business in his/her own name and for his/her own account) or for self-employed activities (artistic activities and others) as so-called new self-employed.
+Individuals who want to engage in business activities do so by using the corporate form of a sole proprietorship (one single natural person operates the business in his/her own name and under his/her own accountability) or for self-employed activities (artistic activities and others) as so-called new self-employed.
 The rules are more or less identical, there are however some differences in tax and social insurance law.

 Good to know

 Sole traders may, when performing a contract, rely on the services of employees (via an employment contract) or on self-employed subcontractors, unless the contract requires performance in person.

 - are solely responsible for raising the required capital

 - bear the full risk of possible losses